nagibyro/til/postgres/stream-db-changes.md

 # Stream DB Changes
 One thing that I've really enjoyed with DynamoDB in AWS has been the ability to stream database changes and do things on create, update or delete of records.
-This never seemed to be overly easy this was to do with a traditional RDMS.
+This never seemed to be overly easy to do with a traditional RDMS.
 However with Postgres there is a DB extension called [wal2json](https://github.com/eulerto/wal2json) which translates Postgres's [WAL log](https://www.postgresql.org/docs/current/wal-intro.html) to json format that makes it easy for apps to consume.